cloudscribe/cloudscribe.Web.Pagination/README.md

 To use ajax, you must include jquery.unobtrusive-ajax.js in the page

-To use the AlphaPagerTagHelper you would addosmethinglike this in your view:
+To use the AlphaPagerTagHelper you would add smething like this in your view:

     <cs-alphapager cs-alphabet="ABCDEFGHIJKLMNOPQRSTUVWXYZ"
         cs-selected-letter="@Model.Query"